mbari-org/emso-tsc2021-session3/README.md

 If anyone knows where we might find this, please contact us directly at the email above.
 Thank you! **

 The MBARI research activity with Blue whales is proposed as the focal content for the EMSO TSC training, because:
-* It uses a combination of Machine Learning and signal processing methods, depending on the type of call.
+* It uses a combination of Machine Learning (ML) and signal processing methods, depending on the type of call.
 * Blue Whales are a fascinating endangered species for which science can inform protection.

 Objectives